 Smoking

 Everyone’s health is important so smoking is prohibited during the school day either by staff or pupils whilst on the school premises.
-See the smoking policy for full details.

 Stress

 Although pressure is necessary for us to live normal lives, excessive pressure can cause stress which in turn can lead to real physical and mental problems.
 Training is available on handling personal stress and employees are encouraged to take their PPA time and take regular exercise.
-Heads are expected to be able to recognise and manage stress and try to promote a harmonious working environment within their teams.
+Head of Schools are expected to be able to recognise and manage stress and try to promote a harmonious working environment within their teams.
 Training is available to help with this.

-If you feel that work is causing you to have too much stress or even that stress caused by other things is affecting you at work, then you need to tell your manager/Head teacher or contact the Telford & Wrekin Internal Health & Safety (tel: 383627).
+If you feel that work is causing you to have too much stress or even that stress caused by other things is affecting you at work, then you need to tell your manager/Head of School or contact the Telford & Wrekin Internal Health & Safety (tel: 383627).
 If you wish, all such contact can be confidential.
 All employees can also contact one of the independent employee counsellors for free, confidential counselling.
 Leaflets giving the numbers are available in school and on the Telford & Wrekin Commercial Services website.

 Supervision of Pupils

-The school will be open from ……...am to ..........pm on weekdays during term times.
+The school will be open from 7.45am to 6pm (Priorslee) and until 5.15pm (Buildwas) on weekdays during term times.
 Between these times supervision will be provided.
 Pupils will not be allowed on site outside of these times, unless this is for planned extra-curricular activities.
 Parents are informed of the details of the school terms and opening arrangements at the beginning of the school year and reminders sent throughout the year when necessary.
 The school website gives details of arrangements for ‘Breakfast Club’ and ‘After School Care’ times.

 The school operational arrangements will take account of the following: